projectsveltos/sveltos/docs/getting_started/install/install.md

 !!! warning
     Both deployments will perform the Sveltos installation in the `projectsveltos` namespace.

+!!! tip
+    For production environments, using a release tag instead of the 'main' branch is recommended to ensure a smooth upgrade process for Sveltos applications.

 ## Deployment Options

 Sveltos can be installed as a Helm chart or with Kustomize.
 By default, **Mode 1** will get deployed unless otherwise specified.